Smart Contracts (in Rust) 5-day study plan

 - Create a

-function that checks if the caller is the contract owner before adding tototal_supply
+mintfunction that checks if the caller is the contract owner before adding tototal_supply. - Add a

 - Create a